nrupatunga/PY-GOTURN/README.md

 - [X] Code clean up

-- [ ] Try to add much better interface for easy debugging, to understand different parts of the code
+- [ ] Try to add much better interface for easy debugging -
+Visualization of training, understanding different modules of the code.

 - [ ] Documentation or blog on the code.